openmultiplayer/web/docs/client/ClientCommands.md

 ---
 title: "Client Commands"
-descripion: List of all client commands.
+description: List of all client commands.
 ---

 ## Commands